WWE Superstar Shake-Up, ‘SmackDown’ Edition: Which Superstars May Move To The Blue Brand Tonight?

 The dust has cleared after the first round of WWE’s “Superstar Shake-Up,” and 11 wrestlers have moved from SmackDown Live to Monday Night RAW, with Bray Wyatt, The Miz, and reigning Intercontinental Champion Dean Ambrose leading the way.
 And with another round of roster moves due for tonight’s episode of SmackDown, Kevin Owens, The New Day, and Charlotte Flair may be just some of the RAW Superstars moving from the red brand to the blue brand.

-According to the Inquisitr‘s recap of WWE’s Superstar Shake-Up on last night’s Monday Night RAW, big roster moves were confirmed as early as the opening segment, as The Miz and Maryse cut a promo, where they dressed up and spoke like John Cena and Nikki Bella.
-They were soon joined by Dean Ambrose, who feigned pleasure at seeing two familiar faces join him on RAW, but went on to attack Miz to make his presence felt, what with the Intercontinental Championship moving to RAW.
+According to the Inquisitr‘s recap of WWE’s Superstar Shake-Up on last night’s Monday Night RAW, big roster moves were confirmed as early as the opening segment as The Miz and Maryse cut a promo, where they dressed up and spoke like John Cena and Nikki Bella.
+They were soon joined by Dean Ambrose, who feigned pleasure at seeing two familiar faces join him on RAW, but went on to attack Miz to make his presence felt, with the Intercontinental Championship moving to RAW.
 That may suggest, however, that WWE’s Superstar Shake-Up on SmackDown Live may feature Kevin Owens bringing his U.S. Championship to the blue brand tonight.

 Logically speaking, it would make sense for WWE to pull off a trade of mid-card titles, with RAW getting the IC belt and SmackDown getting the U.S. belt.
 But Forbes wrestling writer Blake Oestriecher opined yesterday that Owens moving to SmackDown Live would allow him to take advantage of how the brand has done better than RAW when it comes to booking heel wrestlers.